-This Annual Report on Form 10-K, or Annual Report, contains forward-looking statements.
+This Annual Report on Form 10-K, or Annual Report, contains "forward-looking statements" as defined under the United States federal securities laws.
 These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performances or achievements, expressed or implied by the forward-looking statements.
 Forward-looking statements may include, but are not limited to, statements about:

-- our ability to obtain additional financing; - estimates regarding the sufficiency of our cash resources; - future revenues from sales of ClearPoint system products; and - our ability to market, commercialize and achieve broader market acceptance for our ClearPoint system products.
+- future revenues from sales of ClearPoint system products; - our ability to market, commercialize and achieve broader market acceptance for our ClearPoint system products; and - estimates regarding the sufficiency of our cash resources and our ability to obtain additional financing, to the extent necessary or advisable.

-In some cases, you can identify forward-looking statements by terms such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "frojects," "should," "will," "would," and similar expressions intended to identify forward-looking statements, although not all forward-looking statements contain these words.
+In some cases, you can identify forward-looking statements by terms such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "should," "will," "would," and similar expressions intended to identify forward-looking statements, although not all forward-looking statements contain these words.
 Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that these statements are based on a combination of facts and factors currently known by us and our projections of the future, about which we cannot be certain.